NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 If the lawyer has read access to a privileged matter folder they should not have read access to, Copilot will surface that content.
 The integration leaves the exposure surface unchanged.
 It amplifies existing exposure paths, however, because Copilot makes hidden permissions visible at query speed.

 The privilege framing the Federation of Law Societies of Canada has been working through assumes the firm controls who can see what.
 The integration does not change that obligation.
 It does change how quickly a permission misconfiguration becomes a discovery problem.
 A misnamed SharePoint folder shared with “Everyone Except External Users” might have sat unnoticed for months.
-After Copilot enables, it can show up in the first lawyer’s first prompt.
+In my experience it shows up in the first lawyer’s first prompt.

 Common deployment mistakes

 Four mistakes show up in nearly every Canadian-law-firm Copilot-plus-DMS pilot that has to be rolled back.
-Each is preventable with a pre-deployment checklist.
-None are about the technology; all are about scope, sequence, and governance.
+Each one is preventable with a pre-deployment checklist.
+None of them are about the technology; all four are about scope, sequence, and governance.
+In our practice, three of the four surface during week one of the pilot, which is exactly why the pilot group stays small.

 1. Skipping the tenant region check.
 Firms running an Microsoft 365 tenant provisioned in the US region and assuming Copilot will be Canadian.
 The fix is a tenant region verification at step 1.
 If the tenant is in the wrong region, schedule a tenant data move with Microsoft (or accept the US residency posture and document it in the AI policy).